ErinMullin/dataset_ufo/Archive/README.md

-dataset_ufo
+the archive folder is used
-This repo is used for the UFO data that was utilized in my classwork during undergraduate studies.
+to store in-process data that you want to retain but is not part of the finished dataset.